eveomett-states/Ohio/README.md

 [2016 election data](https://redistrictingdatahub.org/dataset/vest-2016-ohio-precinct-and-election-results/)**:**  VEST 2016 ohio precinct and election results

-# Ohio Election Shapefile
-This shapefile was compiled and processed by members of the Voting Rights Data Institute (VRDI) and the Metric Geometry and Gerrymandering Group (MGGG).
-VRDI was a 2018 summer intensive sponsored by MGGG at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.

-## Sources
-Raw data for Ohio's precinct boundaries was sourced from election and other county officials and processed by members of MGGG and students at VRDI.
-For more information on the sourcing of this data, please refer to the Metric Geometry and Gerrymandering Group's [Ohio Precincts Github repository](https://github.com/mggg/ohio-precincts).
-Election data come the [Ohio Secretary of State](https://www.sos.state.oh.us/elections/election-results-and-data/2016-official-elections-results/) and the [MIT Election Data Science Lab](https://electionlab.mit.edu).
-Demographic data were downloaded at the census block level from [IPUMS NHGIS](https://www.nhgis.org).

 ## Preprocessing
 Demographic data were aggregated from the block level using MGGG’s proration software [maup](https://github.com/mggg/maup).
 Congressional, house, and senate district IDs were assigned to precincts also using this package.